 Today I’m going to break down an annuity called the Security Benefit Secure Income Annuity.
 It’s issued by Security Benefit Life Insurance Corporation and is being sold all over the country.
-The most popular way people are being introduced to this annuity is via Free Dinner Seminars – where agents/advisors invite people in their community generally ages 50 to 80 to a local restaurant for some free financial advice and a delicious free dinner.
-Once the dinner is done they invite the attendees to visit for a free consultation/review of sorts and eventually illustrate the Secure Income Annuity as a potential solution for their retirement income needs.
+A popular way people are being introduced to this annuity is via Free Dinner Seminars – where agents/advisors invite people in their community generally ages 50 to 80 to a local restaurant for some free financial education and a free dinner.
+Once the dinner is done they invite the attendees to visit for a free consultation/review of sorts, and among other product recommendations the Secure Income Annuity might be proposed as a potential solution for their retirement income needs.

-I’ve done plenty of seminars over the years and feel they are a great way to educate investors.
-I have noticed though, that in recent years, more and more of the advisors doing seminars are rather one-tracked on annuities.
-Which I think is very uncool, considering they aren’t for everyone, and given the commission incentive to sell annuities makes the “educational content” of many seminars slightly less reliable.
+I’ve done plenty of seminars over the years and feel they are a great way to educate/help people.
+I have observed though, that in recent years, more and more of the advisors doing seminars have become quite focused on annuities.
+Annuities aren’t for everyone, and given the commission incentive to sell annuities makes the “educational content” of many seminars slightly less reliable.
 There are plenty of great agents/advisors out there that only make suitable recommendations, but there are also some that aren’t always focused on their clients best interest.

 Before I get into the review I want to make a few things clear:

 - I have nothing against Security Benefit Life or the Secure Income Annuity

 - After reviewing quite a few annuities on the market I do think this is actually one of the best if used for the right circumstances

 - I think some investors have no idea how the Secure Income Annuity, or most annuities for that matter, really work

 By doing this review I should be able to help potential investors better understand the real pros and cons of this particular annuity.
 So let’s dig in.

 Product Name Security Income Annuity